Big Momma's Vocabulator

 (v. t.)
 To seize or devour greedily; -- with up.

 (v. i.)
-To make a quick strike, or repeated strokes, with an ax or
+To make a quick strike, or repeated strokes, with an ax or other sharp instrument.

 (v. i.)
-To do something suddenly with an unexpected motion; to
+To do something suddenly with an unexpected motion; to catch or attempt to seize.

 (v. i.)
 To interrupt; -- with in or out.